Carnegie Mellon University

 Professional MS degree requirements

-Please see the M.S. in ECE section for the requirements for the Professional MS degree.
-ECE IMB students must complete all the same requirements as the Professional MS degree except 18-989 - Introduction to Graduate Studies.
+Please see the MS in ECE section for the requirements for the Professional MS degree.
+ECE IMB students must complete all the same requirements as the Professional MS degree except 18-989 Introduction to Graduate Studies.
 This course is waived for IMB students.
 For students in the ECE IMB program, all requirements for the Professional MS degree are in addition to the requirements for the BS in ECE.
-No requirements for the MS degree may be used in any way toward the BS degree, including minors, additional majors or dual degrees.
+No requirements for the MS degree may be used in any way toward the BS degree, including minors, additional majors, or dual degrees.

-Students will be beholden to the MS curriculum requirements that exist at the time that they sign their declaration form.
+Students will be beholden to the MS curriculum requirements that exist at the time they sign their declaration form.

 Residency requirements and financial impacts